tyo8/brain_representations/README.md

 - ICA_reps: code for computing FC network matrices, partial FC matrices, and amplitude features from extracted ICA-DR data
 - glasser: code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from extracted Glasser-parcellated data
 - schaefer: code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from Schaefer-parcellated data
+- yeo: code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from Yeo-parcellated data

 ## Preparations